~ Looking Forward To The Past ~

 And even the future's Whats.

-Page 5
+Page 196

-Sometimes, you’ll see that a friend's new romantic relationship will end from the moment it starts, even though they haven’t got a clue.
 Understand, knowing WHO someone truly is, allows you to see both their sound, and lousy matchmaking, but whether or not you tell them is up to you (or perhaps it's your own past matchmaking that needs criticism, no?).
-In my experience, no matter how right you are about a relationship not lasting, or a purchase leading to regret, they’ll stay upset with you, even after you’ve been proven right, as either a form of projection, displacement, or both (read Menu 2: What Are You Now? for more info accordingly).
+In my experience, no matter how right you are about a relationship not lasting, or a purchase leading to regret, they’ll stay upset with you, even after you’ve been proven right, as either a form of projection, displacement, or both.
 No one likes the idea of being ignorant of who they are, after all.

 This can help save your ass in the future.
 I once ran 30 minutes late to a job interview.
 I walked in, met up with the manager, shook hands, and within 15 minutes, I was nearly guaranteed the job.
 When discussing my pay, I said, “...that is, if you hire me…” to which she responded by saying, “Oh no, you’re hired.”
 It all happened mainly, after running 30 minutes late, because I could identify WHO she was, What she wanted… and What she was trying to avoid.
 I simply looked for an overlap between What she wanted and What I had to offer and spoke mainly of that, avoiding any connections with the fears she may have as well.
-Sadly, this was back before I had a car, and my plans for transportation fell through (What plans I had denied my opportunity to meet with the WHO that was a job I wanted).
+Sadly, this was back before I had a car, and my plans for transportation fell through (What resources I had denied my opportunity to meet with the WHO that was a job I wanted).
 I didn’t even get to spend a day on the job, and as far as I can tell, I’ve been sort of blacklisted from the company because of it, though that may all be in my head.

 Edit: Never mind, They called me back, after I had applied again a few months ago, to asked for a job interview.
 Truth be told, I had already found another job that matched with my WHO a lot better for me, and so I turned down the offer.

 My point in saying this is that if you can identify even a piece of WHO someone truly is and see even a little bit from the outlines of that container.
 You’ve discovered something about them that will stay reliable in all interactions forever.
 You’ll know how to make them happy with this, and though I don’t condone it, you also know how to inflict massive pain through it.
-You can see your friend's trajectory, what islands they've been to, and where it looks like they're going.
-You can make their journey far easier by guiding them to the next closest island between them and their goals, by making those islands more fun, and by making travel between them safer.
-Heck, you can even build them a bridge and create opportunities for them to go to their most desired destination while staying wholly secure and on dry land.
+You can see your friend's trajectory, what

 Don't swim with the sharks, my friends.
-Find some peace, some rest.
+Find some peace — some rest.
 Start now, and find your WHO.